mrufaid/fruits/README.md

 ## Dataset

 The dataset used in this project is not provided in this repository.
-You can obtain it from
+You can obtain it from https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition
 ## Model Details

 The model is a CNN architecture designed for image classification tasks.
 It includes convolutional layers, max-pooling layers, dense layers, and dropout layers.

 ## Results

-The project includes the following results and visualizations:
+The model achieved an accuracy of 96.1% on the test dataset The project includes the following results and visualizations:

 - Model training and evaluation